-Along side this, the name “Peria” gives us something to both aspire to and be inspired by, and at the same time honours the work that God did 150 years ago among Maori people, especially children, both educationally and spiritually.
+The name “Peria” gives us something to both aspire to and be inspired by, and at the same time honours the work that God did 150 years ago among Māori people, especially children, both educationally and spiritually.
+(See below)

 Among other things, Peria was famous for a school and boarding house for up to 100 boys and girls where reading, writing and arithmetic was taught to a high standard and where Christian principles and Bible studies were embraced and put into practice.